Don't Let Your Lawn Turn Into Grub For Grubs!

 - You can count up to 10 or more white or gray C-shape larvae in one square foot of lawn.

-If you have a grub problem, you need us at All Wet Lawn Care.
+If you have a grub problem, you need us at All Wet Irrigation & Lighting.
 We have a four-step process for getting rid of grubs:

 - One of our lawn care professionals will inspect your property for grub activity.

-- Then, the lawn care professional will put down grub control treatment.
+- Then, they will put down grub control treatment.
 We apply grub control right before the beetle eggs turn into larvae, which occurs in the spring or summer.
 Our grub control treatments are safe for lawns.

-- Your lawn care professional will instruct you on watering the grub control into the soil.
+- We will instruct you on watering the grub control into the soil.

-- Your lawn care professional will reseed that area to replace the dead grass.
+- We will reseed that area to replace the dead grass.

-Your All Wet lawn care professional will also apply a grub preventative so that beetles don’t lay eggs on that area of your lawn again.
+Your All Wet Irrigation & Lighting lawn care professional will also apply a grub preventative so that beetles don’t lay eggs on that area of your lawn again.